30×30 Health Systems Initiative Commitment Makers

 MFCS commits to improving community services in MFCS target communities in Ghana:

-• To intensify community mobilization and engagements for health education and promotions in our target communities in Ashanti, Upper East and Greater Accra Regions of Ghana.
+• To intensify community mobilization and engagement for health education and promotion in our target communities in the Ashanti, Upper East, and Greater Accra Regions of Ghana.

 • Encourage male involvement in child immunization to improve coverage and healthy children in Asokore Mampong Municipality of the Ashanti Region of Ghana.
 To build community trust and patronage of health facilities in target communities.

-• Assist health facilities in target communities to reach out to communities with health information and pandemic management.
+• Assist health facilities in target communities in reaching out to communities with health information and pandemic management.

 Rural Health Services (RHS) of Sudan United Mission/ Nigeria Reformed Church